developersbolcom/retailer-api/README.md

 •	For support on the v2 or v3 versions, please use the standard partnerservice support channel.

+•	If you need help developing your connections, please contact the partnerservice support channel after checking out our help documentation: https://developers.bol.com/apiv3gettingstarted/.

 •	Please be polite to fellow developers and to our support staff when leaving comments.

 •	This page and the public sharing of our roadmap should be seen as a pilot.
 Please adhere to the rules above to ensure this is a success.